 (up to 64).
 VRF systems are medium- and high-power air conditioning systems designed for providing air conditioning in entire buildings.

 Depending on their PORTABILITY, we distinguish the following types of device.

 - Stationary air conditioners – a typical solution used in most buildings, where it is possible to install air conditioning permanently.

 - Portable air conditioners – these are usually fitted with castors, which makes them ideal for rooms under low- and medium-heat loads, especially if there is

 a need to relocate the air conditioner, or when stationary air conditioning cannot be used.

-Taking into account the MODE OF OPERATION, we distinguish the following types
+Taking into account the MODE OF OPERATION, we distinguish the following types of air conditioner.

 - Inverter air conditioners – these constitute a state-of-the-art unit designed